 I can’t find anything to wear.

-Both of them are coming to the party.
+Both of them are coming to my brothers marriage.

 Each student must complete the assignment.

-You can choose either the red shirt or the blue one.
+You can choose either the red car or the black one.

 Neither option is suitable for me.